Who is Dags anyway???

 I always wear sunglasses (aka cools) when outside during the daytime - even on cloudy days.
 Due to my light coloured eyes, natural daylight is really uncomfortable for me without my cools on.
 The unexpected benefit of this is I don't have any 'crows feet' around my eyes despite being over 50 years old.

 I own a couple of science fiction costumes made in the mid to late 1980's and not only do they still fit, but I still wear the Star Wars one in promotions!

-I hate using telephones so don't ever expect me to ring anyone.
+I really hate using telephones so don't ever expect me to ring anyone.

 Discovering that skim milk was better on cereal than full cream milk.
 I never considered using skim milk on the most important meal of the day (it gave me shivers just thinking about it).
 Now, using full cream milk is like drinking cement.

 I once had a reputation for being the last person to ever leave a party.
 My record is 10:30am (when the party started at 7pm the night before) and that's without going to bed!.
 Next to this was an 8am departure from a party after everyone else fell asleep.
 What can I say, I never liked to leave parties until they were officially "finished".
 Party, party, party!!!
 That's my motto.

 I created a web site for my best mate Geoffro

 I have no tolerance for people who drive their cars at night without their headlights on!
 If it was up to me I'd cancel their licence straight away, the same for people who turn corners or change lanes without indicating.
 Assholes!!!